krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **kdc_tcp_ports**
     (Whitespace- or comma-separated list.)
 Lists the ports on which the Kerberos server should listen for TCP connections, as a comma-separated list of integers.
-If this relation is not specified, the compiled-in default is not to listen for TCP connections at all.
+To disable listening on TCP, set this relation to the empty string with ``kdc_tcp_ports = ""``.

-    If you wish to change this (note that the current implementation has little protection against denial-of-service attacks), the standard port number assigned for Kerberos TCP traffic is port 88.
+    If this relation is not specified, the default is to listen on TCP port 88 (the standard port).
+Prior to release 1.13, the default was not to listen for TCP connections at all.

 **master_key_name**
     (String.)
 Specifies the name of the principal associated with the